averion305/reading-notes/review_class_1.md

 # review Class 01
 [Main Page](https://averion305.github.io/reading-notes/)
 -
-#unordered list
+# unordered list
--this is first
+- this is first

--this is second
+- this is second

--this is third
+- this is third

-*one
+* one

-*two
+* two

 *three